 A Complete Guide to the Punto Banco Game

 In Canada, Finland, and the USA, a version of Baccarat called Punto Banco is commonly played.
-In Punto Banco, the casino typically acts as the dealer throughout the game, which usually leads to a faster pace.
+In Punto Banco, the casino always banks the game and deals both hands from a shoe, which usually leads to a faster pace.
 You can choose to bet on either “Punto” (the Player) or “Banco” (the Banker).
 These two terms refer to the hands that compete against each other in each round.

 This type of Baccarat is also the most popular online.
 If you’ve played Baccarat online before, chances are you’ve played Punto Banco.
 Recently, many online casinos have started referring to the game simply as Punto Banco.